Skip to content

 Input Structure

-Policies receive Terraform plan JSON as input.
-Key fields:
+Policies receive Terraform plan JSON (terraform show -json plan.tfplan) as input:

 json